Roblox/roact/docs/api-reference.md

 Roact.createFragment(elements) -> RoactFragment
 ```

 Creates a new Roact fragment with the provided table of elements.
-A fragment represents a collection of elements that will be parented together.

-The `elements` argument should look exactly like the table of children that you might pass as the third argument of `createElement`.
+Fragments allow grouping of elements without the need for intermediate containing objects like `Frame`s.

 !!! caution
-	Make sure not to modify `children` after they're passed into `createFragment`!
+	Make sure not to modify `elements` after they're passed into `createFragment`!

 ### Roact.mount
 ```